 Transfer the mixture to a sealable container and refrigerate several hours, up to overnight.

 Do NOT proceed without these two things:

 - The freezer bowl of your ice cream maker needs to be thoroughly frozen (leaving it in the freezer overnight does the trick).

 - The chocolate mixture needs to be thoroughly chilled (again, overnight works).
 At least several hours in the fridge is required).

 Once the mixture is chilled and your ice cream maker bowl is frozen, you’re ready to make some vegan ice cream.
 Spoon the chocolate mixture into the ice cream freezer bowl.
 Look how thick and fluffy that mixture is!
 That’s why it’s going to be ultra creamy!

-Next, follow the instructions on your ice cream make and churn until it reaches a desired consistency.
+Next, follow the instructions on your ice cream maker and churn until it reaches a desired consistency.
 This should take 15 – 20 minutes, but churn it for as long as possible to get enough air in the ice cream to make it light and fluffy.